Welcome to the Council of American Ambassadors' website.

 The Council also publishes a semi-annual journal, The Ambassadors REVIEW, featuring members' foreign affairs commentaries and significant statements by foreign affairs luminaries from the U.S. and abroad and administers Ambassadors Perspectives, which affords members an on-line publishing vehicle.
 Additionally, the Council recognizes the accomplishments of non-career ambassadors through the Benjamin Franklin Award for Outstanding Diplomatic Service and the Henry L. Kimelman-Milton A. Wolf Award for Outstanding Contributions.

 New programs are in the offing in collaboration with the Department of State.
-These include an orientation initiative for newly-named non-career appointees, a "talent pool" from which the Department can draw for particular special assignments, and initiatives to support the new U.S. Diplomacy Center and the new Fund to Conserve U.S. Diplomatic Treasures Abroad.
+These include an orientation initiative for newly-named non-career appointees and initiatives to support the new U.S. Diplomacy Center and the new Fund to Conserve U.S. Diplomatic Treasures Abroad.

 Thank you for visiting our website.